Overview

 For more details on each feature, see the Features page.

-Lism CSS is fundamentally driven by CSS design theory, and a single CSS file is its core.
+At its core, Lism CSS is driven by CSS design principles — a single CSS file is all you need.

 Since it can be introduced simply by importing the CSS, it works even with plain HTML sites.